Statistical Significance? Who Needs It? (Hint: YOU Do!)

 Another sample might be through a more thorough tool provided by Cardinal Path.

-For this test, you input not only your click and conversion volume, but your impression data as well.
+For this test, you input not only your click and conversion volume but your impression data as well.
 You’re also able to select the confidence you’re looking for.
-Here we’re aspiring for a solid 95%.
+Here we’re aspiring to a solid 95%.

 This gives you an analysis of the CTR and the conversion rate as indicators of statistical significance.
 For those who are simply seeking to build traffic flow to their site, the CTR details may be the most helpful, where many businesses will look to conversion rate.Upon running the test, we can get some light analysis of what we’ve got going for us.
 My results from Cardinal Path’s calculator: